-Have you every wondered when you should do something to make back to school stress-free?
+Have you ever wondered when you should do something to make back to school stress-free?
 Here are my simple tricks to help you survive starting back to school!

 How to Survive Starting Back to School

 These simple tips will make all the difference when trying to get ready to start back to school.
-As a mom of three, I have learned some major things to do’s and do not’s help me get back into the swing of things and survive starting back to school.
+As a mom of three, I have learned some major things to do’s and what not to do help me get back into the swing of things and survive starting back to school.